The PAH heart and lung connection

 [on-screen text: Monitoring the right heart with Echo helps healthcare providers be proactive with treatment and try to prevent symptoms before they happen.
 Symptoms worsen after changes in the heart occur.]
 So again, coming back to this graph, those changes in the heart help us to proactively understand what might be coming from a clinical side of it, meaning how you feel and what you’re able to do.
 And so, instead of waiting until someone feels those symptoms, we can use an echocardiogram to act more urgently on their behalf.
 We don’t ever want to see our patients’ symptoms worsen to the point that they may require hospitalization.

-Monitoring your RH is a crucial part of understanding the bigger picture of your PAH
+Monitoring your right heart is a crucial part of understanding the bigger picture of your PAH

 Learn more about what your right heart health reveals about your PAH risk status.